 You could, of course, go to one of the many big portal sites or individual real estate company sites that pay their way to the top of the search engines.
 Yet, if you do not want to have agents contacting you right away, your information tracked, shared, or sold, what do you do?
 Select a Buyers Agent first, who can set you up with a custom search.
 That search is directly tied in with the MLS of your preferred area.
 It will always be the most accurate and up to date information.

-The right Exclusive Buyers Agent (EBA) can also help with financing.
-Our many years of experience prove that well informed borrowers are apt to find the loan process much smoother, less stressful, and less time consuming.
-EBA’s are here to help you through every step of the process, from applying to deciding which offer to accept.
+The right buyer’s agent can also help with financing.
+Our many years of experience prove that well-informed borrowers are apt to find the loan process much smoother, less stressful, and less time-consuming.
+Colorado buyer’s agents are here to help you through every step of the process, from applying to deciding which offer to accept.

-CEBAA is dedicated to the consumer as an advocate in the absolute representation of the buyer.
+Colorado Buyers Agents Association is dedicated to the consumer as an advocate in the dedicated representation of the buyer.

-Just want to Browse Colorado Properties for Sale?
+Just want to Browse Colorado Homes for Sale?

 Colorado Listing Agents

 “…as a buyer, you DON’T call up the seller’s agent to get further information on a property of interest to you.
 These agents are under a contractual obligation to get the highest price and best terms for their seller.
 They may pass along your motivation and interest to their seller.
-Your negotiation leverage is then greatly reduced.” –CEBAA association president
+Your negotiation leverage is then greatly reduced.” –Colorado Buyers Agents Association Association President

 Nothing is Free–How do the agents get paid?

 Listed properties already have both the buyer and seller-agent commissions built into the price, so you take advantage of looking at properties with a buyers agent.
 You will typically experience zero upfront costs.
 The buyer agent gets paid his or her commission only if you go to closing.